 - Iron phosphate

 Iron and phosphorus are common soil minerals and are often included in fertilizers.
 When snails and slugs eat these iron phosphate pellets, they stop eating your plants and die.
 It’s non-toxic to animals and kids, and over time the iron phosphate breaks down and enriches your soil.
 This one’s a win-win!

 It sounds crazy, I know!
-You lay a continuous border of copper tape or copper pennies around your garden bed.
-When the snails or slugs hit the copper, it gives the gastropod a little electrical shock.
+Lay a continuous border of copper tape or copper pennies around your garden bed.
+When the snails or slugs reach the barrier, it gives the gastropod a little electrical shock.
 My aunt uses this method around her strawberry beds and swears by it.

 By the way: if you’re using pennies, be sure they’re from before 1982 (there was more copper in pennies back then).
 Out of pennies?
-Get a roll of copper tape here.
+Get a roll of copper tape instead.

 File this one under “Who Would Have Guessed It.”
 These wool pellets are made from waste wool, so they’re a great way to use something that’s normally discarded.
 You spread a thick layer around your plants, and when you water them the pellets expand and make a sort of carpet that the slugs and snails don’t like to crawl on.
 (Warning: smells like sheep.)

 Why not let nature do the dirty work for you?
-Chickens, turtles, opossums, frogs, and toads love to eat snails and slugs.
-This is not a guaranteed solution--when I gave a snail to my box turtle, she didn’t eat it (maybe she thought she had a new roommate?).
-But this adorable toad house will make a perfect addition to your garden.
+Chickens, turtles, ducks, opossums, snakes, frogs, ground beetles, and toads love to eat snails and slugs.
+This is not a guaranteed solution–when I gave a snail to my box turtle, she didn’t eat it (maybe she thought she had a new roommate?).
+Encourage wildlife and beneficial insects in your garden and they’ll provide natural pest control.

 Send the kids out in the evening with a flashlight and a bucket to wreak havoc on the slimers.
 If touching snails and slugs grosses them out, have them wear these kids’ waterproof gardening gloves.